Come with an open mind and no expectation at all.

 - experiencedKOBE BEEF

 - traveled to KYOTO– walked around Kyoto at night (a very lovely city).
 I enjoyed every bit of it.
 Visit this link for more information.

 Day 4: Kyoto & Tokyo

 - ARASHIYAMA & Bamboo Forest

 Day 5: Tokyo & Ichihara

-– A very relaxed city.
-It’s not too far from the mountain, and not too far from the ocean.
-And with tons of delicious sushi and ramen restaurants.
+- Ichihara(a city in Chiba prefecture)- a very relaxed city that was not too far from the mountain and the ocean, provided with tons of delicious sushi and ramen restaurants.

 Day 6: Tokyo

-– if you like video games, this is your home.
+- Akihabara district (if you like video games, this is your home)

 - ASAKUSA Temple